fpompignan/webserv/README.md

 # webserv

-42 - Coding a simple HTTP server in C++
+42 project, recoding our own web server in C++.
+A program capable of running an HTTP server, handling requests, and parsing configuration files.